libredrop/peer-discovery/README.md

 This document describes the networking protocol to discover peers on LAN which is used by `libredrop`.
-Although, the protocol is general purpose an can be easilly reused for peer discovery on LAN.
+Although, the protocol is general purpose an can be easilly reused for peer discovery on LAN by any other application.

 ## The protocol

-Peer discovery works by periodically broadcasting beacon messages on LAN.
+Peer discovery works by periodically broadcasting UDP messages on LAN.
+Each message describes the service being advertised and how to contact with it on this particular local area network.

 ## Flow